How Kaspersky Lab got on the US government's bad side

 Germany's federal cyberagency continues to use Kaspersky's software, pointing out that no evidence has surfaced about Russian ties.
 And in September, the company landed a contract with the Brazilian Armed Forces as well.

 On Oct.
-17, the company touted a customer satisfaction award, boasting of its high ratings from users in nearly 200 countries.
+17, the company pointed to a customer satisfaction award, boasting of its high ratings from users in nearly 200 countries.

 What can we expect from the hearing?